weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ## Plan

-The increasing amount of remotely sensed geophysical data provided daily across Antarctica is an unrealized potential that can help us to answer one basic question - Where does water lies beneath the ice sheet?
+The increasing amount of remotely sensed geophysical data provided daily across Antarctica is an unrealized potential that can help us to answer one basic question - Where does water lie beneath the ice sheet?
 Here we propose a novel deep learning based approach to discover subglacial features, specifically subglacial lakes and their networked channels, that have mostly been studied previously using isolated aerial or ground-based surveys.
 This approach aims to utilize openly available datasets, with the goal of making discoveries that individual datasets alone would not confidently yield.